cape11/Plunari/README.md

-Welcome to PLUNARI!
+<b>Welcome to PLUNARI!
 This is a 2.5D isometric game being developed in Java using the Lightweight Java Game Library (LWJGL).
-The game features a block-based world, crafting, and entities.
+The game features a block-based world, crafting, and entities.</b>

 Features
 PLUNARI 2.5D World: Explore a vibrant, tile-based isometric world.